- Creating a Wikipedia editor account unlocks more opportunities to increase your influence on the online encyclopedia.

 Wikipedia editing may seem intimidating, but there are plenty of resources to connect with your community of editors.
 The Wikipedia Teahouse is a message board where you can ask questions to get help with using and editing Wikipedia.

-You can also communicate with other editors directly on any page’s Talk page.
-The Talk page is a place to ask questions about any content gaps on a particular page.
+You can also communicate with other editors directly on any article’s Talk article.
+The Talk article is a place to ask questions about any content gaps on a particular article.

 Types of Wikipedia editors